40-Question Social Media Agency Evaluation Checklist

 20% weight

-Evaluate platform-specific knowledge and ability to create native content rather than repurposing the same post across all channels.
+Evaluates platform-specific knowledge and the ability to create native content rather than recycle the same post across all channels.
 Generic approaches perform poorly everywhere.

 Sample Questions

-• Do they create platform-specific content strategies rather than repurposing identical posts across channels?
+• Do they create platform-specific content strategies rather than reformatting identical posts across channels?

-• Can they explain specific algorithm changes in the last 6 months and how they adapted client strategies?
+• Can they explain specific algorithm changes in the last six months and how they adapted client strategies?

-• Do they show client work examples rather than using their own social accounts in demos?
+• Do they show client work examples rather than relying on their own social accounts in demos?

-• Can they demonstrate A/B testing frameworks and provide examples of optimization based on performance data?
+• Can they demonstrate A/B testing frameworks and provide examples of optimization based on real performance data?

-• Do they understand your industry's platform preferences (LinkedIn for B2B, TikTok for Gen Z consumer brands)?
+• Do they understand your industry's platform mix (LinkedIn for B2B, TikTok for younger consumer brands, Pinterest for retail discovery)?

-• Can they show examples of content that performed well for clients vs. content that failed and why?
+• Can they show examples of content that performed well for clients alongside content that failed and explain why?

 Analytics and Performance Monitoring